Ricky Nixon: Later career

 In 2014, Nixon relaunched Flying Start International as a sports agency and consultancy, having retained the rights to the brand.
 He also stated that he did not intend to regain accreditation.
 In 2015, Nixon was arrested for allegedly threatening to assault a two-year-old child on Facebook.

-In January 2019, Nixon, along with his son's Lewis and Mitchell, started a charity known as Kicking for Cancer.
+In January 2019, Nixon, along with his sons Lewis and Mitchell, started a charity known as Kicking for Cancer.
 It holds a charity football match every year to raise money to go towards kids with cancer.
 The charity is no longer operating as of March 2022.
 According to the ACNC, the charity has not submitted any financial reports in its 3 years of operation.

-In July, he started a new business, Vital Health Checks.
-The business goes around in ex-Ambulances and gives people health checks on location.
+In July 2019, he started a new business, Vital Health Checks.
+The business reportedly used ex-ambulances to give people health checks at their preferred location.

 In November 2023 Nixon was charged with selling AFL memorabilia with forged player signatures.
 Nixon claims he was unaware that the signatures were forged.

 In April 2025 Nixon was arrested and charged over a series of posts made to his social media accounts that threatened police.
 Nixon claims in his defense that his account was hacked.